chiseanchang0727/Projects/Data_Analysis_project.md

 - $DNU$ is daily new user, which is related with onboarding process and advertisment strategies.

-# Wher is the problem?
-Retention rate of R1
+# Identify Key Metrics

-The problem is identified by comparing our product with A-class producs.
+The reason of relative bad performance is identified by comparing our product with A-class producs.

 ## ARPU v.s.
 AU
 From the following picture we can see: